 On 30 December 2020, the EU and the UK signed the Trade and Cooperation Agreement.
 This provides a framework for access to healthcare to continue for people resident in Ireland who are working, visiting or residing in the UK from 1 January 2021.
 This includes planned treatment and necessary healthcare.

 Cooperation between North and South

-The HSE EU and North South Unit contributes to the health and wellbeing of people living in the border region and beyond.
+The HSE EU and North-South Unit contributes to the health and wellbeing of people living in the border region and beyond.
 It enables better access to health and social care services.
-It does this through cross-border, all-island and multi-country work.
+It does this through North-South, all-island and multi-country work.